-PROPOSED ARCHDIOCESE LANGUAGE POLICY INTEGRATION Add specific references to protections of denominational rights afforded to Catholic school boards: Education Act Part Sections 1, 169.1, 301 Ontario Human Rights Code, Sections 1 and 19 This language is presented in the Cross Reference section of the policy document.
+PROPOSED ARCHDIOCESE LANGUAGE Add specific references to protections of denominational rights afforded to Catholic school boards: Education Act Part Sections 1, 169.1, 301 Ontario Human Rights Code, Sections 1 and 19 POLICY INTEGRATION This language is presented in the Cross Reference section of the policy document.
 A positive school climate exists when all members of the school community "respect and treat others fairly at all times regardless of personal characteristics of any kind.
 All members of school communities and Board worksites will value and respect the teachings of the Catholic Church, including the teaching that all people are created in the image and likeness of God and have infinite dignity and worth."
 This language is presented in the policy statement within the policy document.
 This policy is interpreted through the lens of the Catholic faith as articulated by the teachings of the Church, having due regard for the following: Teachings of the Catholic Church, as expressed through various documents of the Universal Church, the Bishops of Canada, This language is presented in the policy guidelines (Appendix A) in the preamble.

 the Bishops of Ontario, and the Archdiocese of Toronto.

-- Education Act, Sections 1 (4); 169.1; 301

-- Program Policy memorandum (PPM) 128 Provincial Code of Conduct and School Board Codes of Conducts, August 29, 2019.

-- Ontario Human Rights Code, Sections 1; 19

-Code of Conduct Guidelines

-Respect, Civility, and Responsible Citizenship

-The following requirements do not adversely affect any right or privilege guaranteed under the Constitution Act 1867; the Canadian Charter of Rights and Freedoms, or the Ontario Human Rights Code.

-This language is presented in policy guidelines the (Appendix A) in the section: Purpose of the Code of Conduct: Standards Behaviour-Respect, Civility and Responsible Citizenship.
-The statement precedes the reference to the Ontario Rights Human Code prohibited grounds of discrimination to S.S.09 Code of Conduct policy and Guidelines: MANDATED ONTARIO HUMAN RIGHTS POLICY/GUIDELINES
+Education Act, Sections 1 (4); 169.1; 301 Program Policy memorandum (PPM) 128 Provincial Code of Conduct and School Board Codes of Conducts, August 29, 2019.
+Ontario Human Rights Code, Sections 1; 19 Code of Conduct Guidelines Respect, Civility, and Responsible Citizenship The following requirements do not adversely affect any right or privilege guaranteed under the Constitution Act 1867; the Canadian Charter of Rights and Freedoms, or the Ontario Human Rights Code.
+This language is presented in the policy guidelines (Appendix A) in the section: Purpose of the Code of Conduct: Standards of Behaviour-Respect, Civility and Responsible Citizenship.
+The statement precedes the reference to the Ontario Human Rights Code prohibited grounds of discrimination

-LANGUAGE